grifferz/curtailing/README.md

 in-memory database at each program start.
 You can see what they are with the `/api/all` test endpoint described below.

+The first `.sql` file in the `migrations/` directory shows the SQL used to create the initial database, and the first link that is added.
+You could edit or add to that if you want other links to always be in there.

 ### REST API

 At the moment the only thing this provides is a REST API.
 There is not yet any